molafisoye/serendipity/README.md

 5 Run 'terraform apply' and type 'yes' (I promise its safe).

-  a) It will ask for the location of your public key (*.pub) you need it to access the instance via (useful for debugging).
+  a) It will ask for the location of your public key (*.pub) you need it to access the instance via SSH (useful for debugging).

   b) It will also ask for the location of the init script which will run when the instance starts.

-7 Grab a coffee or tea.
+6 Grab a coffee or tea.

-6 Via the AWS console or cli the instance should have been created and terminated.
+7 Via the AWS console or cli you can confirm the instance has been created and terminated.

-6 In s3 search for the bucket - "serendipity-exercise-output-bucket" and you should have a file -
+8 In s3 search for the bucket - "serendipity-exercise-output-bucket" and you should have a file -
   <instance ip>_python_packages.txt inside it.

-7 Don't forget to run 'terraform destroy' afterwards.
+9 Don't forget to run 'terraform destroy' afterwards.

 ### *Answers to other questions*